 - Apply for the Hutton Scholarship Program for High Schoolers – The Hutton Program can help you connect with a local fisheries professional, like a job shadow.
 You’ll have fun while also learning whether fisheries is a good fit for you!

-- Engage with the Student and Early Career Professional Subsection of the Education Section – The Subsection is an association of AFS students and young professionals throughout the United States and Canada.
+- Engage with the Student and Early Career Professionals Subsection of the Education Section – The Subsection is an association of AFS students and early career professionals throughout the United States and Canada.
 Members work closely with the Education Section to improve fisheries education and foster communication among fisheries educators, employers, students, and the public.

 - Connect with your state chapter – Many states have a chapter of the AFS.
-Students give professional talks and poster presentations, run for officer positions, organize raffles and silent auctions, and write newsletters.
+Students and early career professionals give professional talks and poster presentations, run for officer positions, organize raffles and silent auctions, and write newsletters.
 Talk with your state chapter representative about getting involved.

 - Volunteer at AFS meetings – At Annual Meetings of the AFS, students and early career professionals can assist with registration, event planning, professional presentation judging, and other tasks.
 Check the AFS website and look for emails from the Student Activities Committee prior to the Annual Meeting for more information.